Union-Castle Line History and Ephemera

 Intermediate Service

-The Intermediate Steamers taking First and Third Class Passengers only at lower rates than by the Royal Mail Steamers, are despatched frequently from London, for the Cape Province, Natal, Lourenço Marques (Delagoa Bay), and Beira.
+The Intermediate Steamers, which take First and Third Class Passengers only at lower rates than the Royal Mail Steamers, are frequently dispatched from London for the Cape Province, Natal, Lourenco Marques (Delagoa Bay), and Beira.
 These Steamers proceed alternately via Las Palmas (Grand Canary) and Teneriffe.

-There is a homeward service by Intermediate Steamers from the Cape Ports, Durban, Lourenco, Marques, Beira and Mauritius, via Las Palmas or Teneriffe to London.
+Intermediate Steamers provide a homeward service from the Cape Ports, Durban, Lourenco, Marques, Beira, and Mauritius via Las Palmas or Teneriffe to London.

 East Coast Service

-During each period of three months two Passenger Steamers are despatched to East and South African ports via Suez, returning via the West Coast and Canary Islands, and there is a similar service to South Africa via the Canary Islands, returning via East Coast ports and Suez.
+During each three-month period, two Passenger Steamers are dispatched to East and South African ports via Suez, returning via the West Coast and Canary Islands.
+A similar service is provided to South Africa via the Canary Islands, returning via East Coast ports and Suez.

 Mauritius Service

-Connection between England and Mauritius is maintained by Steamers at certain intervals.
+Steamers maintain the connection between England and Mauritius at specific intervals.

 Lobito Service